This is for Christians only. It’s about the Bible. For us, the Bible is The Authoritative Narrative.

 My BGT is the Bible.
 This is how it is for me, for many studied reasons.
 This is how it is for anyone who labels themselves “Follower of Jesus.”
 Jesus' life and words are supremely important.
 The life and words of Jesus are in the four Gospels, which find their meaning situated in the Grand Biblical Narrative (hence, the Old Testament as authoritative).
 Therefore, the four Gospels hold sway over my life and words.

-The Bible is a heterosexual book.
+The Bible is a heterosexual book when it comes to sexual relationships.
+It just is.
 I have read everything relevant that claims it is not.
 I conclude that it just is, like it or not.
-If I was not a Christian I would easily conclude this.
-The fact that some Christians claim otherwise hermeneutically astonishes me.
+If I was not a Christian I would conclude this.
+The fact that some Christians claim otherwise astonishes me.

 “Without any doubt, the Bible is a heterosexual book.
 From Genesis to Revelation the Bible explicitly presents and presupposes heterosexuality as the divinely intended norm.
 In fact, rather than accusing the church of making LGBT people feel uncomfortable, it would be more accurate to accuse the Bible as a whole of making them feel uncomfortable.” (pp. 83-84)